kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **EBS path optimization**.
 EBS is accessed via a network wire.
 The wire can be used for both transferring network data and EBS data.
 The optimization is to use 2 wire for network and for EBS.
 (Not all instances has it.)

+Benefits:
+- Improved network data transfer rates.
+EBS-optimized instances do not share networking paths, they have improved network data transfer rates.
+- Faster rate of storage performance.
+Since EBS-optimized instances do not share networking paths, they have faster rates of storage performance.
+- A higher level of consistency.
+EBS-optimized instances are known for consistency in its storage and networking paths

+Note: when you restore a EBS from snapshot, you won't have maximum performance of the EBS.
+It becomes available before all data is copied.
+If you access the data that wasn't restored then you've to wait unit it restored.

 **SR-IOV** - single root input output visualization.
 1 host shares several VMs.
 The host has 1 network adapter, but VMs uses virtual network adapters that mapped to the real one.
 It means that 1 real adapter has many virtual.
 Recently the role of adapter was done by hypervisor, but now it's embedded into a real network adapter.

 **Placement groups** has 3 types: cluster, spread, partition.